 However, not all surveyors are convinced that all properties are worth what someone is prepared to pay for them.
 A growing number of borrowers applying for mortgages are seeing down valuations, where the surveyor instructed by the lender to value the property reports back that it is not worth what the buyer wants to borrow.
 This can result in the deal falling through unless the buyer can make up the difference between the valuation and purchase price from savings, or manages to negotiate a lower sale price with the seller.

 Down valuations can also occur during remortgaging.
 The lender may feel that the property is not worth enough for the borrower to access a market-leading two-year fix, for example, because the loan-to-value (LTV) is too high.
 This may result in the borrower paying a higher mortgage rate or not being able to remortgage onto a fixed or tracker deal at all if their LTV is too high.
 This could result in reverting to the standard variable rate, which is much higher.

-If the surveyor won’t budge, another option is to switch to another lender and try again, hoping for a better outcome.
-However, with processing times taking much longer than usual, due to increased demand and staff working from home, it could add weeks to your purchase.
+If the surveyor won’t budge, another option is to switch to another lender and try again.
+However, with processing times taking much longer than usual.
+Due to increased demand and staff working from home, it could add weeks to your purchase.
 There is also no guarantee that another surveyor will give a higher valuation.